Disloyal: A Memoir: Content

 As his lawyer and "fixer", only Michael Cohen had insight into the shadiest side of Donald Trump.
 His book describes Trump's racist remarks towards South African President Nelson Mandela, former President Barack Obama, and other minorities, particularly Blacks and Hispanics.

 According to Cohen, the book also describes the cruel and humiliating remarks Trump leveled against his own family and members of his staff.
 As he once testified before Congress, Cohen describes how he personally witnessed Trump engaging in tax fraud by inflating his wealth.
 Cohen also alleges how he, at Trump's direction, had John Gauger of Liberty University buy IP addresses to rig an online poll for CNBC that listed the greatest CEOs of the past 25 years.
 Later Cohen described how Trump instructed him to have Gauger rig an online poll that listed the place of early runners in the Presidential race, putting Trump fifth.
-The book examines Cohen's insights into Trumps views towards women, and Trump's use of payments to women with whom he was alleged to have had extra-marital affairs, an offense for which Cohen was personally tried.
+The book examines Cohen's insights into Trump's views towards women, and Trump's use of payments to women with whom he was alleged to have had extra-marital affairs, an offense for which Cohen was personally tried.
 Cohen is ruthless and brutal in detailing the behavior he exposes in his former employer.